ibm-hyper-protect/contract-go/docs/README.md

 ##### `OPENSSL_BIN` (optional)

 You can configure the path to the `openssl` binary using the `OPENSSL_BIN` environment variable.

-This is useful especially on systems where `openssl` is not available in the system `PATH` (e.g., on Windows).
+It is useful especially on systems where `openssl` is not available in the system `PATH` (for example, on Windows).

 #### Usage: